Dallas Medical Malpractice Attorneys

 You expect medical professionals, often with decades of experience, to monitor your well-being while under their care.
 Anesthesia, commonly prescribed medications and simple blood pressure tests are all subject to medical error.
 Even misreadings and drug interactions leave room for error.
 There is no room for error when your life is at stake.
 However, with an inherent trust for physicians and medical professionals, you don't second-guess them.
 They are trained to dot every i and cross every t, right?

 Don't be a passive victim.
-If you or a loved one has suffered medical malpractice, we urge you to call a Dallas personal injury lawyer at The Law Office of WT Johnson for a free medical malpractice consultation right away.
+If you or a loved one has suffered medical malpractice, we urge you to call a Dallas personal injury lawyer at The Law Office of WT Johnson at (800) 738-4046 for a free consultation right away.
 We closely investigate every action and decision taken by your health care providers to shine our own expert spotlight on negligent or egregious behavior.